Some researchers call self-reported research the Achillie’s heal of survey data collection in terms of reliability.

 This article will dive deeper into what observational research is, when you should use it, and what the three types of observational research are.

-What is Observational Research?
+What Is Observational Research?

-Observation research is a qualitative research technique where researchers observe participants’ ongoing behavior in a natural situation.
+Observational research is a qualitative research technique where researchers observe participants’ ongoing behavior in a natural situation.

 Depending on the type of observation research and the goal of the study, the market researcher will have varying levels of participation in the study.
 Sometimes the researcher will insert themselves into the environment, and other times, the researcher will not intervene in the setting and observe from a distance or in a laboratory setting.